-The main things that define someone as a narcissistic person is lack of empathy towards others, so if you can feel for others, or you can put yourself in another’s shoes, then you are not a destructive narcissist, the other is entitlement, so if you only feel entitled to what you’ve earned, we are allowed to earn and achieve things in a positive, helpful way, then you are not a narcissist.
-Lastly Exploitation, a narcissist uses and exploits others to get their own needs met, so if you don’t go around taking advantage of others without a care for how this would make them feel, you are not a narcissist.
+The main things that define someone as a narcissistic person are a lack of empathy towards others, so if you can feel for others, or you can put yourself in another’s shoes.
+You are not a destructive narcissist, the other is an entitlement, so if you only feel entitled to what you’ve earned, we are allowed to earn and achieve things in a positive, helpful way, then you are not a narcissist, feeling entitled to take what others have is a negative behaviour.
+Exploitation, a narcissist who uses and exploits others to get their own needs met, so if you don’t go around taking advantage of others without a care for how this would make them feel, you are not a narcissist.

-Most of us have a trait or two, which is what makes us doubt ourself, you do need all the traits to be on the disorder, also when we are around negative, narcissistic people, their toxic energy can rub off on us, this does not make you have the disorder, just become aware of the people you have in your life.
+Most of us have a trait or two, which is often what makes us doubt ourselves.
+You do need at least five of the nine criteria to be on the disorder.
+Also, when we are around negative, narcissistic people, their toxic energy can rub off on us.
+This does not make you have the disorder.
+Just become aware of the people you have in your life.

-When someone is going somewhere, we would love to visit, we can be jealous, yet healthy narcissism means we are happy for those who are going.
+When someone is going somewhere we would love to visit, we can be jealous, yet healthy narcissism means we are happy for those who are going.
 So we can hear of another person achievement and think. ”wow, I wish I was doing that.” yet be pleased for them and want them well.
-Narcissists are envious, meaning they don’t think the other person deserves what that person has worked for, and the narcissist feels that person had stolen from them, so the narcissist often seeks to ruin that persons achieve, in many manipulative harmful ways.
+Narcissists are envious, meaning they don’t think the other person deserves what they have worked for, and the narcissist feels that person had stolen from them.
+Hence, the narcissist often seeks to ruin that persons achievement, in many manipulative harmful ways.

 We can be confident within ourselves, which is a must to feel more fulfilled, yet we don’t want, need or feel better than others.
-We believe everyone is a unique which is healthy narcissism.
+We believe everyone is unique, which is healthy form of narcissism.

-With our human needs, in our subconscious, whatever we do in any minute of any day it is fulfilling our own needs.
+With our human needs, in our subconscious, whatever we do at any minute of any day, it is fulfilling our own needs.
 Any action, emotion or feeling is driven around our human needs.

 Our drive is our subconscious human needs.
 Love and connection, contribution, growth, uncertainty, certainty and significance.
 These can be met negatively, neutrality or positively.

-A narcissists world revolves around themselves on a conscious level, they are fulfilling their needs only, and always looking for the quick, easy fix so needs are meet negatively.
+A narcissists world revolves around themselves on a conscious level.
+They are fulfilling their needs only and always looking for a quick, easy fix, so needs are meet negatively.
 They fill all their human needs in a negative way, meaning they always circle around in their own inner unhappiness, never contributing to others in a positive way, only if they have something to gain by doing so, never growing in a positive way and always circling around the Same miserable patterns of the lives they’ve created for themselves.

-So a destructive narcissist is negatively fulfilling their human needs, as it’s easier and quicker, yet they forever cycle around those same old patterns never fulfilling them the positive way, leading and extremely unhappy negatively life.
+So a destructive narcissist is negatively fulfilling their human needs, as it’s easier and quicker.
+Yet, they forever cycle around those same old patterns, never fulfilling them positively, leading and extremely unhappy negatively life.

-There is also psychopaths that are on the narcissistic spectrum.
+There are also psychopaths that are on the narcissistic spectrum.
 These can be extremely dangerous.
-We also have sociopaths that are on the narcissistic spectrum again these can be extremely dangerous.
+We also have sociopaths that are on the narcissistic spectrum.
+Again these can be extremely dangerous.

-Some people can have high levels of narcissism traits in all areas, yet still, have empathy.
-Does this make them a narcissist, that depends they are not entirely as they are not on the spectrum, yet if they meet these needs in quick fix destructive ways, it does make them extremely negative, and extremely toxic, you can still be around these kinds as they are not always dangerous, so you just need to limit your time, understand where you think on a gallon level, they are only capable of thinking on a pint-sized level.
+Some people can have high levels of narcissistic traits in all areas yet still have empathy.
+Does this make them a narcissist, that depends they are not entirely as they are not on the spectrum, yet if they meet these needs in quick fix destructive ways, it does make them extremely negative, and extremely toxic, you can still be around these kinds as they are not always dangerous, so you just need to limit your time, understand where you think on a gallon level, they are only capable of thinking on a pint-sized level?

-So no we are not all on the narcissistic personality disorder spectrum, yet most of us carry traits of narcissism, those who do in a healthy way are not narcissists.
+So no, we are not all on the narcissistic personality disorder spectrum, yet most of us can carry traits of narcissism.
+Those who do in a healthy way are not narcissists.
 Those who hurt others and destroy others are abusive people we need to stay away from.

 All about the narcissist Online course.